hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811310v1-sgsimeval-a-comprehensive-multifaceted-and-similarity-enhanced-bench.md

 ---
 layout: default
-title: SGSimEval: A Comprehensive Multifaceted and Similarity-Enhanced Benchmark for Automatic Survey Generation Systems
+title: "SGSimEval: A Comprehensive Multifaceted and Similarity-Enhanced Benchmark for Automatic Survey Generation Systems"
 ---

 # SGSimEval: A Comprehensive Multifaceted and Similarity-Enhanced Benchmark for Automatic Survey Generation Systems